REZ3X/learn_c/README.md

 Static vs Global?
 While static variables have scope over the file containing them making them accessible only inside a given file, global variables can be accessed outside the file too.

+## 21/09/2025:

+### Pointer:
+Pointers are also variables and play a very important role in C programming language.
+They are used for several reasons, such as:
+Strings
+Dynamic memory allocation
+Sending function arguments by reference
+Building complicated data structures
+Pointing to functions
+Building special data structures (i.e. Tree, Tries, etc...)

+A pointer is essentially a simple integer variable which holds a memory address that points to a value, instead of holding the actual value itself.

+Strings as pointers-->C-Strings
+char * name = "John";
+does three things:

+It allocates a local (stack) variable called name, which is a pointer to a single character.
+It causes the string "John" to appear somewhere in the program memory (after it is compiled and executed, of course).
+It initializes the name argument to point to where the J character resides at (which is followed by the rest of the string in the memory).

+Deferencing:
+Act of referencing a pointer to access the value it points to.

+ The brackets operator - [0] for example, accesses the first item of the array.
+And since arrays are actually pointers, accessing the first item in the array is the same as dereferencing a pointer.
+Dereferencing a pointer is done using the asterisk operator *.

+ /* define a local variable a */ int a = 1;

+/* define a pointer variable, and point it to a using the & operator */ int * pointer_to_a = &a;

+printf("The value a is %d\n", a);
+printf("The value of a is also %d\n", *pointer_to_a);